sliute/MakersBnB-challenge/NOTES.md

 ##Homepage
 - Route: '/'
 - HTML Title: 'MakersBnB'
-- List of spaces: name, description, price (no rent button)
+- List of spaces: name, description, price (no request button)
 - Sign in: Text Boxes for email, password.
 Button for sign-in.
 - Link for sign up.